nethopper2/infra-gitops/demo-chris/users/chris/terraform/README.txt

 ### To add infra using Crossplane Terraform proivder to 3.7.1, do the following.
+cd demo-chris/users/chris/terraform/

-Step1: apply crossplane terraform provider k apply -f provider-tf.txt
+Step1: apply crossplane terraform provider k apply -f provider-tf.yaml k get provider
-#NOTE: Wait for provider to be ready.  k get provider
+#NOTE: Wait for terraform-provider to be HEALTHY=True.

 Step2: Apply the needed secrets echo '